cast-org/figuration/docs/widgets/modal.md

 {% callout warning %}
 #### Modal Markup Placement

 Always try to place a modal's HTML code in a top-level position in your document, such as a direct chld of the `<body>` element, to avoid other components affecting the modal's appearance and/or functionality.
+Placing it within a `position: fixed;` element may adversely affect placement.
 {% endcallout %}

 {% callout warning %}